Pain below the kneecap: common causes and treatment

 The characteristic symptoms

-pain below the kneecap exhibits typical characteristics.
+Pain under the kneecap has typical characteristics.

 It appears often: